 Information Session & Campus Tour

-Attend an information session, enjoy a tour of our urban Foggy Bottom Campus and ride the Vern Express shuttle to our scenic Mount Vernon Campus.
+Attend an info session, tour our urban Foggy Bottom Campus, and ride the Vern Express to our scenic Mount Vernon Campus.

 Admissions Welcome Center

 Marvin Center, 800 21st St NW Suite 100